 Work on this lab with a friend!
 For this lab only, it’s not cheating.
-Each one of you do one part, then talk to each other about it and see if you got the same answers.
+Each one of you do the same part at the same time, then talk to each other about it and see if you got the same answers.

 Debugging